 Half Unit: A half unit of CPE Level I/Level II is 240 hours.
+A student may only enroll in one CPE unit at a time.
 See Defining a Unit or a Half-Unit of CPE for additional information.

 National Faculty: A post certification status that is required of those ACPE Certified Educators who wish to work with Certified Educator Candidates (CECs).
 See National Faculty in the Certification Manual for more information.

 Orientation: is a defined time frame at the beginning of each unit during which enrollment in the CPE unit takes place.
 Orientation introduces the student to his/her responsibilities, the values and culture of the organization, curriculum and learning outcomes and overall expectations.
 Students who complete orientation are counted in the center’s annual reporting of completion rates.

 Peer Group: A peer group shall usually be 4-5 students, but not less than 3, Level I/Level II students.
 The Commission recommends that groups be no larger than 6-8 students.
 A CEC peer group shall be a minimum of 3 CECs and their ACPE Certified Educators.

 Policy: A required element of a CPE program expressed in a clear, concise written format.
 See Required Center Policies & Procedures for more information and also see Procedure below.